 After spending time studying labourers at a steel manufacturer, Taylor drew several conclusions that were the basis of his theory.
 Four principles characterise Taylorism;

 The classical management theory sought to streamline workflow processes, with a workflow management tool allowing employees to work with increased efficiency.
 In developing this theory, Taylor employed the Time and Motion study where he watched and recorded various movements and their duration.

 For example, he watched the shovelling of ore during the unloading of a railroad car.
 He then came up with a shovel design that allowed workers to shovel for longer before breaking.

 The classical management theory is based on this tenet - analysing a process and finding the most efficient method to accomplish it.

 Another fundamental of this theory is control over employee practices.
 It is a detailed-oriented management system that requires a company to have supervisors monitoring workers and recommending more efficient techniques.

-Taylor wasn’t without his critics, but even so, his theory played a significant role in shaping various management models.
-Some of the fundamentals and principles help in scientific management theory still have a place in today’s environment.
+Taylor wasn't without his critics, but even so, his theory played a significant role in shaping various management models.
+Some of the fundamentals and principles that help in scientific management theory still have a place in today's environment.